qcgm1978/b-plus-plus/README.md

 	* tool The workbench becomes the center of the wood shop, the craftsman returning to it time and time again as a piece takes shape.For a programmer manipulating files of text, that workbench is the command shell.(the pragmatic programmer, shell games section)

+        * the first and only principle : dry.  apply it quite broadly to include "database schemas, test plans, the build system, even documentation."(pragmatic programmer)
 		* ipad
 		* language